Kimserey/BlogArchive/pnext.md

 When grouping, we get a data frame with a second identifier.
 An interesting function to work with grouped data frame is `Frame.nest`.
 Taking a data frame indexed multiple times, `Frame.nest` will return a data series with the first identifier as key and the `nested data frame` as values.
-We can use that to `printfn` a nice formatted data frame.
+We can use that to `printfn` a nicely formatted data frame.

 ```
 df